Francois973/shops-hours/README.md

 range_hours : { 'start_at' => '2000-01-01T10:30:00.000Z', 'end_at' => '2000-01-01T15:00:00.000Z' } # json
 ```

 I also added a "day_of_week" attribute to associate times with a day of the week.
 I wanted to put it as an "enum" to be able to rotate it throughout the week.
+However, I haven't figured out how to play with the numbers yet.

 ## Installation